basaran/svelte-selected/README.md

 - `noOptionsMessage: String` Default: `'No options'`.
 Message to display in list when there are no `items`.
 - `optionIdentifier: String` Default: `'value'`.
 Override default identifier.
 - `labelIdentifier: String` Default: `'label'`.
 Override default identifier.
+- `keepOpen: Boolean` Default: `false` Keep list open until nothing is left, when in `isMulti` set to true.
 - `listOpen: Boolean` Default: `false`.
 Open/close list.
 - `hideEmptyState: Boolean` Default: `false`.
 Hide list and don't show `noOptionsMessage` when there are no `items`.
 - `containerClasses: String` Default: `''`.
 Add extra container classes, for example 'global-x local-y'.